E-Filing Has Arrived in Sonoma County!

-Pursuant to Government Code §84615 Campaign Reports and Statements - Electronic Filing for Local Agencies, Sonoma County is pleased to offer Campaign Disclosure Statements online and free of charge via SouthTech Systems’ eRetrieval™.
-You can access the County’s Campaign Statements electronically, 24/7 from the comfort of your own desktop or mobile device.
+Pursuant to Government Code § 84615 Campaign Reports and Statements - Electronic Filing for Local Agencies, Sonoma County is pleased to offer 24/7 online access to redacted versions of local campaign disclosure statements free of charge via Netfile.
+For unredacted versions, please visit or call our office.

 - Ensuring that public officials act in a fair and unbiased manner in the governmental decision-making process